 I was jolted awake in the morning by a banging on the iron gate of my ancient Airbnb, followed by more knocks on the front door.
-I got out of bed in my boxer briefs and immediately saw three police officers in black fatigues just outside the window on the tiny porch.
+I got out of bed in just my boxer briefs and immediately saw three police officers in black fatigues just outside the window on the tiny porch.
 One glanced over at me, and I stood there exposed and stunned, my pre-coffee brain failing to process what I was seeing for an instant before I dodged to the side and out of sight.
-I fumbled to pull my pants on, hopping on one foot as I tried to get my second leg in, opened the door and blinked at them in confusion.
+I fumbled to pull my pants on, hopped on one foot as I tried to get my second leg in, slid into a T-shirt, opened the door and blinked at them in confusion.

 They politely yet tersely informed me that the spot where the owner of the Airbnb told me to park actually belonged to a local resident and I had to move the white wagon or I would be towed.
 My weak protests got me nowhere and I stumbled out to the car and drove from the fortress, down to a public lot at the bottom of the hill.
 Then I marched back up under a dark cloud full of assorted keyboard epithet symbols as I cooked up a scathing review that I knew I’d never be able to get Ted to write about the Airbnb host.